DuaneNielsen/pytorch-baselines/docs/modules/ddpg.rst

 .. warning::

-  The DDPG model does not support ``stable_baselines.common.policies`` because it uses q-value instead of value estimation, as a result it must use its own policy models (see :ref:`ddpg_policies`).
+  The DDPG model does not support ``pytorch_baselines.common.policies`` because it uses q-value instead of value estimation, as a result it must use its own policy models (see :ref:`ddpg_policies`).